 Yet, despite mounting homebuying challenges, seller financing agreements are doing their part to help everyone fulfill their dream of homeownership.

-Seller financing agreements are becoming a more integral component of the national real estate industry, but they can’t help anyone who isn’t aware of their existence.
+Seller financing real estate agreements are becoming a more integral component of the national real estate industry, but they can’t help anyone who isn’t aware of their existence.
 As a result, we have meticulously compiled everything there is to know about seller financing in this guide, including:

 Seller financing is a binding agreement between two parties in a transaction to avoid the use of a conventional loan; in fact, it looks to avoid the use of a lending institution altogether.
 Instead of relying on a third party, as its name suggests, seller financing places the seller squarely in the lender’s shoes, permitting them to act as the bank and provide the buyer (also the borrower) with the necessary funds to close the deal.